JosephAdamson/TilePuzzleSolver/README.md

-A* implementation can solve any 8-tile puzzle in a reasonable time using Manhattan distance heuristic, with the more memory efficient IDA* implementation often generating the solution quicker.
+A* implementation can solve any 8-tile puzzle in a reasonable time using Manhattan distance heuristic, with the more memory efficient IDA* implementation often generating the solution in less time than A*.

 ### 15-tile Puzzle